 Island hopping is the biggest tourist attraction in Port Barton.
-It is a full day boat tour of the nearby islands and snorkelling sites.
-The set price is minimum 700 Peso per person and it includes lunch.
-Most tours start at 9 in the morning.
+It is a one-day boat tour of the nearby islands and snorkelling sites.
+The set price is minimum 1200 Peso per person and it includes lunch, entrance fees, water and snorkeling gear.

 The tour is easy to arrange, all you have to do is to book it with one of the fixers that usually hangout in near the Cost Guard Station or in the beach.
 You can also ask your landlord or hotel staff for recommendation.
 Usually the recommendation ensures better quality of the service.

 You may also book online.
-The prices are higher but they include all hidden extras such as eco card, entrance fees and fee for renting the snorkelling equipment.
 Additionally there are a few extras such as brewed coffee and a glass of wine for lunch.

 When booking directly or online you will be asked to provide your first and last name, and nationality.
 The list of all tourists going on a given boat is submitted to the Cost Guard in order to get permission to go in the sea.